Ms Grace

 "Ms Grace" was a popular single by The Tymes.
 The song was written by John Hall and Johanna Hall and produced by Billy Jackson and Mike Chapman.

 Background

 "Ms Grace" was The Tymes sole number one in the UK Singles Chart, spending a single week at the top of the chart in January 1975.
 It fared less well in the US where it peaked at No. 91 on the Billboard Hot 100 singles chart and No. 75 on the Hot Soul Singles chart.
 In spite of its low US peak, it was a local hit within Carolina Beach Music, where it became a standard.

+Legacy

+According to Night Club & Bar magazine (vol. 5 issue, 1989), "Miss Grace" is no. 2 in the top ten all-time beach songs list.